 Where: Dreyfus University Center (DUC) on Reserve St. (#40 on the campus map)

 Where: Health Enhancement Center (HEC) on Fourth Ave. (#5 on campus map)

 Bus Drop-off Location and Bus Parking

 Substitutions may be made at any time upon notification to Continuing Education and Outreach.
-Substitutes may utilize the workshops of the person they are replacing.
-A signed Liability and Release Form must be brought to the event for the substitute.
-Liability and Photo Release Form and Parent Letter
+Substitutes will utilize the workshops of the person they are replacing.
+A signed Liability and Release Form must accompany the substitute to the event.

-Cancellations will receive a full refund if the cancellation request is received in writing/email by February 20, 2015.
-No refunds will be given after February 21, 2015.
+Cancellations will receive a full refund if the cancellation request is received in writing or email by February 19, 2016.
+No refunds will be given after February 19, 2016.
 No shows are responsible for the full registration fee.
-T-shirts are non-refundable.
 Continuing Education and Outreach reserves the right to cancel the program due to insufficient enrollment or severe weather.